socialgene/socialgene.github.io/docs/nextflow/inputs.md

-There are a few different ways to input proteins and/or genomes into the Nextflow pipeline.
+There are a few different ways to input proteins and/or genomes into the Nextflow workflow.

 ## Local files

 ### Genomes
-To run the pipeline using already downloaded/local genbank files (e.g. `.gbk`or `.gbff`).

-Provide the path to the files via `local_genbank`.
+To run the pipeline using already downloaded/local genbank files (e.g. `.gbk`or `.gbff`) provide the path to the files via `local_genbank`.
 This can be a [glob pattern](https://www.digitalocean.com/community/tools/glob).
-If you have thousands of input files you should provide the path of a single directory that contains all the files and not a glob of the files themselves.

 For example, if `local_genbank='/home/me/input_genome_*.gbk'`

+!!!
+Note 1: If you are entering parameters on the command line and using a glob, make sure enclose the path/glob in single quotes.

+> Note 2: The genbank files must already contain protein sequences (SocialGene doesn't currently do any gene/ORF prediction).

 ### Proteins